 - Use estate planning to prevent waste, by limiting how an inheritance can be spent and when.

-An estate planning attorney at Schlagel Long can advise you on creating an estate plan that fits your unique circumstances and may include a plan to avoid wasting an inheritance.
+An estate planning attorney can advise you on creating an estate plan that fits your unique circumstances and may include a plan to avoid wasting an inheritance.

 Reference: Wills, Trusts & Estates Prof Blog (May 29, 2018) "Will the Next Generation Squander the Largest Wealth Transfer in History?"